No Products in the Cart

 Making the decision to use a wireless repeater can come to a couple different reasons.
 Mostly importantly is that you are looking to increase range in your network.
 Maybe the network signal just isn't strong enough in your home or office.
 You'll search for ways to improve on this and you come across a wireless repeater.
 Some of the things that can be improved using a wireless repeater is extending that network to places that are lacking signal strength, have many users on the same network or you even want some access outside.
 A repeater is a viable option for many but real world performance might not be what you're looking for.
-WiFi repeater are really just a quick fix to a lack luster network signal that can't be reach via hard wiring.
-This is why we always recommend to hard wire with Ethernet cable when you can.
+WiFi repeater are really just a quick fix to a lack luster network signal that can't be reached via hard wiring.
+This is why we always recommend to hard wire with Bulk Ethernet Cable when you can.
 More on this later.

 There many different variations and brands of wireless repeaters in the market today.
 Two of the common wireless repeaters you'll want to look for is an indoor rated or outdoor rated repeater.
 Indoor repeaters are the most common type and range in sizes from small to medium size.
 Most often small enough to fit on an outlet.
 Outdoor repeaters are created with special materials that make them protected from outdoor conditions.
 These are rain and sun.
 The thing about some outdoor wireless repeaters is that they might have a different setup.
 Some outdoor ones can require you to connect to a Power Over Ethernet device.
 Such as a PoE injector.
 You'll run an ethernet cable from the injector to your repeater.